 - Three from among:

-- One from among the Academic Staff or Senate members;
+- Academic Staff or Senate members of the Board;

-- One from among the Administrative and Support Staff members;
+- Administrative and Support Staff members of the Board;

 ii.
 Members of the general public: